petruse4ka/RSS-REACT2025/second-project/README.md

 # RSS-REACT2025

-First personal project for the React 2025 course of the RS School
+Second personal project for the React 2025 course of the RS School

 ---